 Lastly, it is more difficult to quantify the benefits of ornamental seed plants.
 These grace private and public spaces, adding beauty and serenity to human lives and inspiring painters and poets alike.

 The medicinal properties of plants have been known to human societies since ancient times.
 There are references to the use of plants’ curative properties in Egyptian, Babylonian, and Chinese writings from 5,000 years ago.
-Many modern synthetic therapeutic drugs are derived or synthesized de novo from plant secondary metabolites.
+Many modern synthetic therapeutic drugs are derived or synthesized from plant secondary metabolites.
+Very often, the raw form of the plant or plant-based substance may be unusable even if it demonstrates helpful properties.
+For example, chaulmoogra oil was somewhat effective for treating leprosy, but it was difficult to apply and painful for patients.
+In 1915, Alice Ball (at only 23-years old), created a method for extracting the active ester compounds from the oil so that it could be absorbed by the body, creating a much more effective treatment without the negative side effects.
+The "Ball Technique" remained the preferred method until synthetic medicines replaced it decades later.
 It is important to note that the same plant extract can be a therapeutic remedy at low concentrations, become an addictive drug at higher doses, and can potentially kill at high concentrations.
 Table 26.3 presents a few drugs, their plants of origin, and their medicinal applications.

 |Deadly nightshade (Atropa belladonna )||Atropine||Dilate eye pupils for eye exams|

 |Yam (Dioscorea spp.)||Steroids||Steroid hormones: contraceptive pill and cortisone|

 |Ephedra (Ephedra spp.)||Ephedrine||Decongestant and bronchiole dilator|